St Francis' Church, Low Marishes

-St Francis' Church is a chapel of ease in Low Marishes, a village in North Yorkshire, in England.
+St Francis' Church is a chapel of ease in Low Marishes, a village in the civil parish of Marishes, in North Yorkshire, England.

 The church was constructed in 1861, as a chapel of ease to St Peter and St Paul's Church, Pickering.
 It is in the 13th-century Gothic style, with a prominent spire.
 Its designer is unknown, but the church claims that "the competence of its design suggests the work of a major architect".
 A porch was added in about 1870.
 The church was grade II listed in 1996.
 In 2004, it was discovered that the church had never received a licence for public worship.
 When one was granted, the church was dedicated to Saint Francis.

 The church is built of red brick, with dressings in blue brick and stone, and a slate roof.
 It consists of a nave and a chancel in one cell, and an added west porch.
 On the roof is a square wooden bell turret with an octagonal shingled spire.
 On the north and south walls are buttresses, and recessed pointed arches containing circular windows.
 Inside, there are a wooden chancel screen, altar, reredos, altar rail, octagonal pulpit and pews.